perchouli/codernitydb/docs/design.rst

 Database operations flow
 ------------------------

-During insert into database, incomming data is passed to ``make_key_value`` functions in *all* indexes in order of adding or changing them in database.
+During insert into database, incoming data is passed to ``make_key_value`` functions in *all* indexes in order of adding or changing them in database.
 On query operations function ``make_key`` is called to get